thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/listreceivedbyaccount.md

 {% enditemplate %}

-*Example from Dash Core 0.12.2*
+*Example from Dash Core 0.12.4*

-Get the balances for all non-empty accounts, including only transactions which have been confirmed at least six times (include InstantSend confirmations for locked InstantSend transactions):
+Get the balances for all non-empty accounts, including transactions which have been confirmed at least six times and InstantSend locked transactions:

 {% highlight bash %}
 dash-cli -testnet listreceivedbyaccount 6 true false true